GIScience/openrouteservice/docs/contributing/index.md

 # Contributing

-We are glad that you decided to contribute to the openrouteservice.
+We are glad that you decided to contribute to openrouteservice.

 There are plenty of ways to help make it an even better routing service.
 Whether you are a Java developer who is interested in fixing